MarcelaMaris/who-will-dropout/README.md

 > The project combines **Python-based analysis** with a **Power BI executive dashboard**, translating behavioural data
 > into actionable insights for tutors, course designers, and academic managers.

+> It is designed to mirror how a data analyst or business analyst would investigate retention problems in a real educational platform.

 ---

 ## <img src="icons/objectives.png" width="30">  &nbsp;&nbsp;Objectives